Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R7 250X should theoretically be a bit better than the Radeon HD 4850 2GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R7 250X should perform a bit faster than the Radeon HD 4850 2GB in general. (explain)

-Texel RateThe Radeon R7 250X should be much (about 60%) faster with regards to AF than the Radeon HD 4850 2GB. (explain)
+Texel RateThe Radeon R7 250X will be a lot (more or less 60%) more effective at AF than the Radeon HD 4850 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison